Always respect, always DrinkWise

 Support services back the Always respect, always DrinkWise message

 DrinkWise has again partnered with 1800RESPECT, the No to Violence – Men’s Referral Service and 13YARN to ensure the Always respect, always DrinkWise campaign also serves as a reminder that seeking help is encouraged.
-If you or someone you know is struggling with managing alcohol consumption or behaviour, especially when these choices impact the safety of their family or others, you are encouraged to visit our support services page for a range of support services or contact one of the following services directly:
+If you or someone you know is struggling with managing alcohol consumption or behaviour, especially when these choices impact the safety of their family or others, you are encouraged to visit our support services page for a range of services or contact one of the following services directly:

 If you are concerned about your behaviour or use of violence, you can contact the Men’s Referral Service on 1300 766 491 or visit www.ntv.org.au.